sineadmcl13/ocpjp-8-upgrade-exam-prep/notes.md

 - **findFirst()**

 Returns the first element of the stream unless the stream is empty.
-If the stream is empty, it retursn an empty `Optional`
+If the stream is empty, it returns an empty `Optional`

 ```java
     Option<T> findFirst();